Amazon parrot-Amazona spp.

 - Establish baseline data with regular clinical testing (complete blood count, protein electrophoresis, and plasma biochemistries.

-- Ensure proper nutrition and husbandry.
+- Ensure proper husbandry.

 - Recommend quarantine of newly acquired birds.